Edit template - Predefined values (for metadata fields)

 How to get here

-Next to a descriptive field (Client, Project, Subject, or Domain): Click the Predefined values icon.
-The Predefined values window appears, for that descriptive field.
+- Next to a metadata field (Client, Project, Subject, or Domain), click the Predefined values icon.
+The Predefined values window appears, for that metadata field.

 What can you do?

 - Type a value in the text box at the top.